 Resident Assistants live on each floor in the residence halls.
 Their primary concern is the resident population on their floor.
 They assist students personally or through appropriate referrals with academic, personal, social, or other types of services that aid college students with university life.

-Desk Assistants work at the residence hall front desks and are responsible for checking out equipment, sorting mail, answering the phone, making change, and acting as a resource for residents and guests.
+Service Assistants work at the residence hall front desks and are responsible for checking out equipment, sorting mail, answering the phone, and acting as a resource for residents and guests.

 Housing & Dining Office Student Worker

 This is a customer service position whose duties include answering phones, data input, computer inquiry, answering questions, mail forwarding, filing, and providing assistance at the reception counter.
 They are responsible for many other miscellaneous tasks necessary to efficiently manage the University Housing & Dining Services office.